-This page explains how to export a completed Java-based Adapter blade project into a form that's ready to deploy as part of a Caplin Platform system.
+This page explains how to export your CIS 6 project as a Caplin Platform Blade that you can deploy to a Caplin Deployment Framework.
 It'll give you a bit of background about the export process, and step-by-step instructions for exporting blades using the CIS Toolkit.

 About exporting projects